ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 ```
 {: file='local_rules.xml'}

-Primarily, we will focus on changing these fields:
+Primarily, we will focus on changing these fields for our custom rule:
 - ID: Custom rules start from 100,000.
 As we can see, the previous rule has an ID of 100,001 so we will change our custom rule to 100,002.
 - Level: This is the severity rating we want our alert to have, 15 being the highest possible level.
 For now, we'll just make it 12.
 - Field name: Currently it's <code class="language-plaintext highlighter-rouge">win.eventdata.parentImage</code>, which is a good field as it tracks the chain of events in process creation. but I will change it to <code class="language-plaintext highlighter-rouge">win.eventdata.originalFileName</code>.
 I made this choice because if I were to use something like <code class="language-plaintext highlighter-rouge">win.eventdata.image</code>, a simple file rename would render the whole rule useless.